Splitting criteria for vector bundles on higher dimensional varieties: Introduction

 In algebraic geometry there is a rich history of studying when a vector bundle over a projective space splits, i.e. is isomorphic to a direct sum of line bundles.
 Grothendieck first used cohomological methods in sheaf theory to prove his celebrated theorem which says that every vector bundle over $\PP^1$ splits as a direct sum of line bundles \cite{Gr2}.
 This was followed by Horrocks' famous criterion, which announced that a vector bundle on $\PP^n$, $n \geq 3$, splits iff its restriction to a hyperplane $H=\PP^{n-1} \subset \PP^n$ splits \cite{Horr}. \\

-Soon after came the notoriously difficult conjectures of Hartshorne \cite{H3}, which state that all vector bundles of rank $2$ on $\PP^n$ with $n \geq 7$ must split, though no non-splitting (indecomposable) $2$-bundle over $\PP^5$ is known.
-The Horrocks-Mumford bundle is the only non-splitting $2$-bundle known on $\PP^4$ \cite{HM}, and its existence is far from automatic.
-Hartshorne's conjecture is naturally generalized by stating that $r$-bundles on $\PP^n$ ought to split for $r<<n$, although there are no guesses in the literature how large $n$ must be relative to $r$. \\
+Soon after came the notoriously difficult conjectures of Hartshorne \cite{H3}, which state that all vector bundles of rank $2$ on $\PP^n$ with $n \geq 7$ must split, though over $\CC$ no non-splitting (indecomposable) $2$-bundle over $\PP^5$ is known.
+Over the complex numbers, the Horrocks-Mumford bundle is the only non-splitting $2$-bundle known on $\PP^4$ \cite{HM}, and its existence is far from obvious.
+It should be mentioned that there are rank $2$ indecomposable bundles on $\PP^5$ in characteristic $2$ \cite{T} and on $\PP^4$ in any positive characteristic different from the Horrocks-Mumford bundle \cite{K}. \\